antoinefalisse/3dpredictsim/ExternalFunctions/README.md

 We use custom versions of Simbody and OpenSim to enable the use of algorithmic differentiation through CasADi.
-These custom versions will be made available upon publication (details will be described at https://simtk.org/projects/3dpredictsim).
+These custom versions will be made available upon publication of that work (details will be described at https://simtk.org/projects/3dpredictsim).

 In this folder, we release the source code of the external functions (cpps) as well as the corresponding dlls.
 Only the dlls are necessary to run the problems.